lexik/LexikPayboxBundle/README.md

 # Lexik Paybox Bundle
 lexik_paybox:
     parameters:
+        productions: false
         site:        '9999999'   # Site number provided by the bank
         rank:        '99'        # Rank number provided by the bank
         login:       '999999999' # Customer's login provided by Paybox
         hmac:
             key: '01234...BCDEF' # Key used to compute the hmac hash, provided by Paybox
 ```